jayshreevinoth/Interview/README.md

 - How do you prioritize your work.
 - instance where you prevented system failures.
 	- I look for patterns.
-- instance where you automated something
 - instance where you impacted the way your team work.
-- instance where you improvde process
+- instance where you improve process
+- How do you onboard to a new job/ learn new tech
+- Whats your career goals.

 ## Keywords